Top Democrat Says Trump Will Be ‘Emboldened’ If Congress Chooses To ‘Do Nothing’ After Mueller Report

 “If we do nothing here, what is going to happen is that the president is going to be emboldened.
 He’s going to be emboldened because he’s said, ‘Well, I got away with that,'” Cummings said during an appearance on “Face the Nation” on Sunday.
 “We cannot afford that.
 Our democracy cannot afford that,” he continued.

-Democrats have struggles with the political calculations surrounding their response to the report, with no clear consensus as to the best path forward in the wake of the Russia investigation.
+Democrats have struggled with the political calculations surrounding their response to the report, with no clear consensus as to the best path forward in the wake of the Russia investigation.
 Many wonder whether it is worth the risk of pushing impeachment in an uncertain political climate and in the context of Mueller’s report which is vaguely inconclusive when it comes to Trump’s culpability in Russian meddling and, perhaps more unclear, obstruction of justice.

 Most of Democratic leadership, plus the majority of 2020 presidential contenders, are generally advocating for caution.
 The recently-emerging progressive wing of the party, on the other hand, is showing less patience, with notable figures like Senator Elizabeth Warren and freshman Representative Alexandria Ocasio-Cortez advocating openly and aggressively in favor of impeachment.